Part 4 in the series on How to be Approachable

 After a few minutes of sexually-charged small talk, the waiter swings by.
 Ladies first.
 She’ll have the lamb.
-“Bloody,” she adds, shooting her hunky date a gourmand’s smile, only to immediately regret the insinuation.
+“I like it tender,” she says, shooting her date a smile.

 As the waiter jots down her order, the lady asks her date, “You never mentioned who you work for?”

 “The Mercy For Animals foundation.
 I’ll take the tofu.”

 Approaching someone blind, with little or no background information about them, poses risks.
 Part of this is due to the potentially explosive mismatching that can can arise.
 Indeed, Reality TV programs like First Dates and Married at First Sight subsist on this capacity for awkwardness.